SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 ..
 In places where a comma-separated list of types is allowed, the P&Q syntax isn't allowed.

-Protocol-constrained types have the following form:
+Protocol-composition types have the following form:

 .. syntax-outline::

     <#Protocol 1#> & <#Protocol 2#>

-A protocol-constrained type allows you to specify a value whose type conforms to the requirements of multiple protocols without having to explicitly define a new, named protocol that inherits from each protocol you want the type to conform to.
+A protocol-composition type allows you to specify a value whose type conforms to the requirements of multiple protocols without having to explicitly define a new, named protocol that inherits from each protocol you want the type to conform to.
 For example,
-specifying a protocol constrained type ``ProtocolA & ProtocolB & ProtocolC`` is effectively the same as defining a new protocol ``ProtocolD`` that inherits from ``ProtocolA``, ``ProtocolB``, and ``ProtocolC``, but without having to introduce a new name.
+specifying a protocol-composition type ``ProtocolA & ProtocolB & ProtocolC`` is effectively the same as defining a new protocol ``ProtocolD`` that inherits from ``ProtocolA``, ``ProtocolB``, and ``ProtocolC``, but without having to introduce a new name.
 Likewise,
-specifying a protocol constrained type ``SuperClass & ProtocolA`` is effectively the same as declaring a new class ``SubClass`` that is a subclass of ``SuperClass`` and conforms to ``ProtocolA``, but without having to introduce a new name.
+specifying a protocol composition type ``SuperClass & ProtocolA`` is effectively the same as declaring a new class ``SubClass`` that is a subclass of ``SuperClass`` and conforms to ``ProtocolA``, but without having to introduce a new name.

-Each item in a protocol constrained list is either the name of a class, the name of a protocol, or a type alias whose underlying type is a protocol-constrained type, a protocol or a class.
+Each item in a protocol composition list is either the name of a class, the name of a protocol, or a type alias whose underlying type is a protocol-composition type, a protocol or a class.
 The list can contain at most one class.

-When a protocol-constrained type contains type aliases, it's possible for the same protocol to appear more than once in the definitions --- duplicates are ignored.
+When a protocol-composition type contains type aliases, it's possible for the same protocol to appear more than once in the definitions --- duplicates are ignored.